Finland’s Working Holiday Visa for Australians

 • Form MP_1 (if you already are in Finland and apply for your first residence permit)

-• A return ticket to Finland, or sufficient funds to purchase one
+• A return ticket to Finland, or proof of sufficient funds to purchase one

 More information is available on the Finnish Immigration Service website.